 A Suspicious Spot

 On a rainy day in New York City, Julie Karen, MD, was standing in the RV, staring at what was almost certainly a melanoma.
-A dermatologist and active member of The Skin Cancer Foundation, no part of this was new.
+No part of this was new to Dr. Karen, a dermatologist and active member of The Skin Cancer Foundation.
 She had volunteered for the Destination: Healthy Skin program before and had diagnosed plenty of skin cancers in her practice.
 But this melanoma was unusual.

 “He walked into the room and I saw a probable melanoma literally on the center of his face,” says Dr. Karen.
 “Melanoma is less common on the face than elsewhere on the body.
 And it was one of those rare melanomas that actually had all the features of the ABCDEs.”